anima-wg/brski-cloud/anima-brski-cloud.md

 ## Voucher Request Handled when Bootstrapping with no Owner Registrar {#voucher2EST}

-The Voucher includes the EST domain to use for EST enroll.
+The Voucher includes the new "est-domain" attribute indicating the server to use for EST.
 It is assumed services are accessed at that domain too.
 As trust is already established via the Voucher, the pledge does a full TLS handshake against the local RA indicated by the voucher response.